saranshbansal/learn-aws/NOTES_AWS_INTEGRATION_SERVICES.md

 SNS is suited for simpler pub/sub messaging scenarios, providing a straightforward way to publish messages to multiple subscribers.
 It is ideal for use cases where basic message distribution and notifications are needed.

+In essence, use EventBridge for complex event-driven architectures and routing, and SNS for straightforward pub/sub messaging and notifications.

 # AWS Step Functions

 AWS Step Functions can be used to coordinate the components of distributed applications as a series of steps in a visual workflow.